Azlan19/libft/README.md

 ## ⚙️ Makefile Commands

+These are the commands you can run in the terminal to compile, clean, and manage the Libft library:

 | Command | Description |
 |----------|-------------|
 | `make` | Compiles all mandatory functions and creates the `libft.a` static library. |